Dan Quayle: Early life and education

-Quayle was born in Indianapolis, Indiana, to Martha Corinne (née Pulliam) and James Cline Quayle.
+Quayle was born in Indianapolis, Indiana on February 4, 1947, to Martha (née Pulliam) and James Cline Quayle.
+Quayle is the oldest of four children.
+He has two brothers, Christopher and Michael and a sister named Martha.
+Shortly after being born Quayle's family moved to Arizona.
 He has sometimes been incorrectly referred to as James Danforth Quayle III.
 In his memoir he points out that his birth name was simply James Danforth Quayle.
 The name Quayle originates from the Isle of Man, where his great-grandfather was born.